-ParallelCS Start building
+ParallelCS Start here

-10 production-grade briefs
+16 production-grade briefs

 Projects an employer can open and judge.

 No toy exercises.
-Each brief is written as a corporate mandate, produces a publicly hosted product, ships with the exact rubric it is graded against, and bridges to a classic CS subject — so it doubles as your coursework.
+Each brief is written as a corporate mandate, produces a publicly hosted product, ships with the exact rubric it is graded against, and bridges to a classic CS subject, so it doubles as your coursework.
 You orchestrate the AI; you own the result.

 Agentic Systems Engineering